Vince Cable: Coalitions and electoral pacts

 Cable has taken a sceptical approach to the question of potential coalitions with other parties since 2015.
 In April 2018, he said that the Liberal Democrats would never form a coalition government with Labour led by Jeremy Corbyn, and previously opposed the idea in 2015 as well where he said working with Labour was "inconceivable" because of Jeremy Corbyn's economic policies.
 Cable claims he would not work with the Conservatives either, comparing a coalition with the Conservatives to "mating with a praying mantis" where "You get eaten at the end of it."
 Rather than a coalition or propping up a government, he would prefer to work on "issue-by-issue" instead.

 Cable ruled out the idea of electoral pacts in mid-April during the 2017 general election campaign.
 However, in early May, Cable was recorded suggesting that Liberal Democrat supporters vote for Labour candidates in certain seats where they could stop the Conservatives.
 Responding to the story on LBC radio, Cable restated that he would not work with Labour and said that the Liberal Democrats had more "common ground" with the Conservatives under David Cameron than with Labour under Jeremy Corbyn.
 Shortly after, Cable was due to appear and speak at a Compass event in support of a 'progressive alliance' (a proposed electoral pact between the Green Party, the Liberal Democrats, and Labour) but backed out, stating it was "too late" for a progressive alliance because he couldn't work with Labour "in its current form."
 He had previously spoken at a progressive alliance event by Compass in 2016.

 Brexit

-Cable believed Brexit might never happen.
+In 2017, a year after the Brexit referendum, Cable believed Brexit might still never happen.
 He maintained that when people saw the economic costs they would turn against it and a cross-party coalition of opponents to Brexit might develop.
 Cable said, "the whole question of continued membership will once again arise" if people's living standards worsened and unemployment rose.

 Cable called for cross-border digital services and a single EU market for Netflix.

 On 23 June 2018 Cable appeared at the People's Vote march in London to mark the second anniversary of the referendum to leave the European Union.In his speech he said, "keep fighting, keep hoping, we will win."